oracle/fmw-kubernetes/docs-source/content/idm-products/oig/post-install-config/set_oimfronendurl_using_mbeans.md

    governancedomain-soa-server1                         1/1     Terminating    0          18h
    helper                                               1/1     Running        0          41h
    ```

+   **Note**: governancedomain-create-fmw-infra-domain-job pod will not show for domains created with WDT models.

    The Administration Server pods and Managed Server pods will move to a STATUS of `Terminating`.
 After a few minutes, run the command again and the pods should have disappeared:

    ```